minisuperfiles/DataTree/README.md

 </code></pre>

 <h5>element</h5>
-<p>Give DOM element, this element is target place to create DataTree.</p>
+<p>Give DOM element, this element is the target place to create DataTree.</p>
 <h5>data (Optional)</h5>
-<p>Give object, It's use to load DataTree conent of the data.</p>
+<p>Give object, It's used to load DataTree content of the data.</p>
 <h5>warning (Optional)</h5>
-<p>It's booleen data type (true or false) and default value is true. confirm message control parameter.
-If given value is true, when try to delete data confirm popup asking 'Are sure to delete'. </p>
+<p>It's a boolean data type (true or false) and the default value is true. confirm the message control parameter.
+If the given value is true. when try to delete data confirm popup asking 'Are sure to delete'.</p>
 <h5>DataTree Methods</h5>
 <dl><dt><code>DataTree.getData()</code><dt>
-<dd>It's use to get data of DataTree and its retrun object. <ul>
+<dd>It's used to get data of DataTree and its return object.<ul>
 <li><b>code</b> : <code>tree.getData();</code></li></ul></dd><dt><code>DataTree.render()</code><dt>
 <dd>It's use to reprint html element.<ul><li><b>code</b> : <code>tree.render();</code></li></ul></dd></dl>